On the Power of Foundation Models: Multimodal Learning

-The first equality holds as $G$ is isomorphic.
-The second equality holds because $F$ is full.
-The third equality holds as $E$ maps the objects in $\mathcal{A}$ to the same objects in $\mathcal{B}$.
-The fourth equality uses the Yoneda lemma.
-The fifth equality holds because $A$ is a full subcategory.
-The last equality holds since $\hat F$ is feature-aligned.
-If $h_\mathcal{B}$ is invertible, we have $F(X)= h_{\mathcal{B}}^{-1}(h_{\mathcal{B}}(F(X)))\simeq h_{\mathcal{B}}^{-1}(\hat F (h_{\cat}(X)))$. \end{proof} Theorem~\ref{thm:generaliation} is much more powerful that it appears.
+Theorem~\ref{thm:generalization} is much more powerful than it appears.
 We call it the generalization theorem, because it provides another kind of generalization, different from the existing generalization theory on stability or Rademacher complexity.
 It tells us that, the structural information of one category can be recovered in the feature space by the structural information of another category with a feature-aligned functor.

-\subsection{Application of Theorem~\ref{thm:generaliation}}
+\subsection{Application of Theorem~\ref{thm:generalization}}

-In this subsection, we apply Theorem~\ref{thm:generaliation} to analyze two models: CLIP and Dall-E 2.
+In this subsection, we apply Theorem~\ref{thm:generalization} to analyze two models: CLIP and Dall-E 2.

-\textbf{CLIP.} The dataset of CLIP contains millions of (image, text) pairs.
-During pretraining, for each batch of $N$ pairs of data points, CLIP uses an image encoder and a text encoder to get $N$ pairs of embeddings, and learns a function for matching the $N$ pairs out of $N\times N$ possible connections.
-Since the network used in CLIP is invertible, Theorem~\ref{thm:generaliation} immediately gives us the following corollary.
+\textbf{CLIP.} The dataset of CLIP contains millions of image-text pairs.
+During pretraining, for each batch of $N$ pairs of data points, CLIP uses an image encoder and a text encoder to obtain $N$ pairs of embeddings, and learns a function for matching the $N$ correct pairs out of the $N\times N$ possible connections.
+Theorem~\ref{thm:generalization} then gives the following corollary.

-\begin{mycor}[Creativity of CLIP] Let $\cat$ be a category that describes images, which is a subcategory of language category $\cat'$.
+\begin{mycor}[Creativity of CLIP] Let $\cat$ be a category of language descriptions that admit corresponding images, viewed as a full subcategory of a language category $\cat'$.
 Let $\mathcal{B}$ be the image category.
-Assume CLIP learns a feature-aligned functor $\hat F: \cat^\wedge\rightarrow \mathcal{B}^\wedge$ for a full embedding $F$, then CLIP is able to create new images that can be described in $\cat$, but do not existed in the training set. \end{mycor}
+Assume CLIP learns a feature-aligned functor